momoso7/100-days-of-code/log.md

 **Today's Progress**: Started the personal portofolio page.
 Edited the technical documentation.

 **Thoughts**: Slow progress today, life is catching up.
 But no excuse!
 Will do better tomorrow

+### Day 21: 2 December 2020
+**Today's Progress**: Ramping up the personal portofolio page.

+**Thoughts**: For how many projects in a row? the navigation bar part is the hardest one!
+Finally, I successfully made a working media query.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)